SaladTechnologies/salad-client/docs/InferenceEndpointsAPI.md

 )

 func main() {
-	organizationName := "acme-corp" // string | Your organization name.
+	organizationName := "organizationName_example" // string | Your organization name.
 This identifies the billing context for the API operation and represents a security boundary for SaladCloud resources.
-The organization must be created before using the API, and you must be a member of the organization. inferenceEndpointName := "inferenceEndpointName_example" // string | The unique inference endpoint name
+The organization must be created before using the API, and you must be a member of the organization. inferenceEndpointName := "inferenceEndpointName_example" // string |

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)